Appaji-Yadla/Appaji-Yadla/README.md

 👋 Hello!
 I'm Appaji Yadla.
 Experienced Data Scientist and Software Engineer with a strong background in mathematics and extensive expertise indata analysis, machine learning.
 Proven track record in creating actionable insights through advanced analytics anddeveloping scalable AI solutions.

 **Projects:**

+**GenerativeAI Chatbot Development**

+      • Developed an AI chatbot utilizing GPT-4 model for an EdTech company.

+      • Focused on subject-specific assistance and implemented system and user prompts to enhance functionality.

+      • Currently optimizing token usage and operational costs through advanced NLP techniques and model tuning.

+      • Collaborating with team to implement chunking, sentence embeddings, and cosine similarity to minimize token consumption without compromising response quality.

 1. **Medical Cost Prediction (Healthcare Domain)**

    Problem Statement: Predict the medical costs billed by health insurance on an individual given some features about the individual in the dataset.